seclution/application-diagram/README.md

 * Build environment updated to **Java 17**

 The `drawio_sources` directory stores a copy of the upstream draw.io source code.
-These files are provided **only** as a reference when upgrading the embedded draw.io WebJar and they are *not* used during the build of the Diagram Application.
+The folder itself is a **Git submodule**, provided **only** as a reference when upgrading the embedded draw.io WebJar and it is *not* used during the build of the Diagram Application.
 Contributors should not attempt to run Maven inside this folder.
 Instead, clone the dedicated [xwiki-contrib/draw.io](https://github.com/xwiki-contrib/draw.io) repository when building a new WebJar.
 When upgrading, do not commit the libraries located under `src/main/webapp/WEB-INF/lib`.
 They are produced by the draw.io build and should remain outside version control.
-Use `scripts/update-drawio-sources.sh` to refresh the sources when upgrading.
+Use `scripts/update-drawio-sources.sh` to refresh the sources when upgrading or run `git submodule update --remote` manually.
 The script clones the official [`jgraph/drawio`](https://github.com/jgraph/drawio) repository by default and removes the JARs automatically.
 A `Refresh draw.io sources` workflow is also provided to run the script and push the changes.